-A ten-year rehabilitation plan is required as part of the application and will be reevaluated as needed.
-Staff may request modifications to the plan to show compliance with the Secretary of the Interior's Standards for Rehabilitation of Historic Properties.
+A ten-year rehabilitation plan is required as part of the application and will be re-evaluated as needed.
+Staff may request modifications to the plan to compliance with the Secretary of the Interior's Standards for Rehabilitation of Historic Properties.
 Pictures must be submitted with the application to document the current condition of the property.
-After the contract is recorded, you will also be required to submit annual reports on completed project(s), along with copies of receipts and building permits where applicable.
+After the contract is recorded, the property owner will be required to submit annual reports on completed project(s), along with copies of receipts and building permits where applicable.
 City staff may conduct property inspections at any time to ensure that proposed work has been completed per contract agreement and meets all applicable City standards.
 Significant penalties may be imposed for breach of contract or failure to maintain the historic property.

-This packet is designed to assist you in completing the Mills Act Application.
-The application packet is also available on line at www.cityofredlands.org.
-If you have any questions please contact the Development Services Department at (909)798-7555.
+designed to assist you in completing Mills Act This packet is the Application.
+The application packet is also available line on at www.cityofredlands.org.
+If you have any questions please contact Development Services Department at (909)798-7555.